elucian/bee/syntax/composite.md

 # define a list variable of defined type Lou
 make list := (0, 1, 2, 3, 4, 5) ∈ Lou;
 # list traversal
-scan x ∈ list do
+for x ∈ list do
   write x;
   write _ if (x ≠ list.head);
 next;